 Women in STIM

 Increasing opportunities and support for women within the Science, Math, Informatics, and Technology (STIM) areas are top priorities for Indiana University Bloomington.
-As these fields take on increasing importance and visibility, the university is committed to ensuring that women have access to effective resources for education, training, networking, and professional development.
+As these fields take on increasing importance and visibility, the university is committed to ensuring that women have access to effective resources and opportunities for education, training, networking, and professional development.

 Provost Funding for Women in STIM

 The Provost’s Travel Award for Women in Science is a professional development fund, supported through the Office of the Provost.
 Initiated in the College of Arts and Sciences in Fall 2012, the award will supplement 100 trips for women scientists to conferences and research facilities in its first year.